AmazeDeus/ArtificEon/README.md

 ## Known Issues

 - Currently there is an issue with how the Blog Post Editor unmounts.
 A brute force fix has been implemented by refreshing the page after being redirected away.
-This fix works until the underlying cause has been found.

 ## Contributing